Spiritual, Moral, Social, Cultural

 Take One Picture is our whole school initiative in partnership with the National Gallery.
 Pupils throughout the school have been taking part in a wide range of creative activities based on a chosen piece of art and the corridors and hall are filled with galleries and examples of art pieces created in the different year groups.

 Music is a strong feature of extra curricular activities at Frith Manor.
-Many pupils take up individual music lessons and we have a good range of orchestra’s and music groups for pupils to particulate in – including a Rock Band.
+Many pupils take up individual music lessons.